Reby0217/ids706-finalProject/README.md

 ---

 This project is a microservice-based application that provides user authentication and profile management functionalities.
 It includes sign-up, login, and profile display features.
-Each time a user successfully signs up, their information is stored in the SQLite database.
+Each time a user successfully signs up, their information is stored in the database.

 Link to our app: https://bnnt5hhvdc.us-east-2.awsapprunner.com/